 READ MORE: Can exercise improve your mental health?

 Feeling overwhelmed?
 Forget the finish line – break down the task at hand into bite size pieces and focus only on completing each step, one at a time.

-When you’ve had a demanding day, it is easy to believe negative self talk about your abilities.
+When you’ve had a demanding day, it’s easy to believe negative self-talk about your abilities.
 Interrupt the internal barrage and focus on your strengths instead.
 Make a list of all the things you are good at, and all the things you are grateful for.
 It helps put all your stresses back into perspective.

 READ MORE: How to create a gratitude ritual

 If you are experiencing a mental health issue, a good place to start the discussion about getting help is with your GP.
 Medibank members with hospital cover*can also call our Medibank Mental Health Phone Support on 1800 644 325, 24 hours a day, 7 days a week for advice about any mental health or emotional concern.